Get in touch

 In February 2022, the newly formed Women’s Treatment Group wrote to the Office for Health Improvement and Disparities, highlighting the need to ensure the forthcoming commissioning standards and national outcomes framework reflect fully the specific needs of women, across all elements of their life course, in order to improve outcomes for the women we serve.

-Since then, the group has presented at All Party Parliamentary Group meetings, conferences, and delivered an International Women’s Day webinar, about gender-specific treatment needs and frontline service practices.
-You can read about the activities of the groups in this guest blog by Hannah Shead who chaired the group until December 2023.
+Since then, the group has presented at All Party Parliamentary Group meetings, conferences, and delivered webinars for International Women’s Day, about gender-specific treatment needs and frontline service practices.

 The Terms of Reference can be accessed here.